Cantor Arts Center

 Be at home with Stanford’s art museums: customize your video conference background, set your computer or phone wallpaper and step inside our galleries -- virtually.
 Instructions to switch your Zoom background are here (and be sure to uncheck “Mirror my video”)!

-In this Q&A session, Anderson Collection Director Jason Linetzky looks back at the first five years of the Anderson Collection at Stanford University.
-Revisit this milestone and discover some of visitor's favorite works.
+In this Q&A session with Robin Wander, Anderson Collection Director Jason Linetzky looks back at the first five years of the Anderson Collection at Stanford University.

 Alexandria Hejazi Tsagaris, PhD candidate at Stanford University, studies early modern art and architecture, with a particular focus on Renaissance Italy and Safavid Iran.
 Read how her educational experience and the Cantor's remarkable material on Persia's history aided her in the curation of Crossing the Caspian.